mangelats/FPGUI/README.md

 ------
 This is a library for ActionScript 3 and [FlashPunk] that allows to make a GUI for games easily.

-It is in working process and i'm testing (if you find a bug, let me know).
+It is in working process (specially the skin part) and i'm testing (if you find a bug, let me know).

 Features
 ------